The Housing Executive has a number of legal responsibilities surrounding homelessness. These include

 - you’ve been given a Notice to Quit by your landlord

 You will have to fill in a Housing/Transfer Application form.
-The Housing Executive has to interview anyone who asks to be assessed as homeless and officers may come out to see what your current accommodation is like.
+The Housing Executive has to interview anyone who can show that they are homeless or likely to become homeless and officers may come out to see what your current accommodation is like.
 You can ask for your interview to be conducted in private and you should bring any paperwork with you that could help your application.

 It’s in your interest to give the Housing Executive any evidence or paperwork that will help prove that you cannot keep living in your current home.
 This could be a letter from a doctor which explains how your mental or physical health would suffer if you continued living in this property.